stfc/docker-and-gh-actions-for-ml/docs/1-setting-up-git-flow.md

     Here the `2` indicates that we are 2 commits ahead of tag `v0.6.3` and the `g1a64609` is the shortened hash of the commit that we're on.

-If we make a small adjustment to our `Makefile`, we can include the version in the application using [special flags for the linker](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications) (you only need to add the highlighted lines, don't worry too much about the rest):
+If we make a small adjustment to our `Makefile`, we can include the version in the application using [special flags for the linker](https://www.digitalocean.com/community/tutorials/using-ldflags-to-set-version-information-for-go-applications){target="_blank" rel="noopener noreferrer"} (you only need to add the highlighted lines, don't worry too much about the rest):

 !!! example "`Makefile`"
     ```Makefile linenums="1" hl_lines="15-19 45"